 Out-of-step Protection or Generator Trip Scheme: Company will perform prior to the Energization Date, at Operator’s expense, a stability analysis on the Plant, using the Company’s filed FERC Form 715 planning criteria, to verify whether the Plant loses or reasonably could be expected to lose synchronism.
-After the Energization Date, Company may perform, at Company’s expense, or, if Operator has changed or installed any aspect of the Plant that deviates from the data input used to complete the original stability analysis, then at Operator’s expense, additional computer simulated stability analyses to verify whether stable and synchronous operation of the Plant can be maintained.
+After the Energization Date, Company may perform if necessary in accordance with Good Utility Practice, at Company’s expense, or, if Operator has changed or installed any aspect of the Plant that deviates from the data input used to complete the original stability analysis, then at Operator’s expense, additional computer simulated stability analyses to verify whether stable and synchronous operation of the Plant can be maintained.
 If any such stability analysis reveals that the Plant loses or reasonably could be expected to lose synchronism, Operator shall make adjustments to equipment, install out-of-step protection or other generator trip schemes, or take such other action as required by Good Utility Practice to ensure synchronization (collectively, “Adjustments”).
 Operator may, at its option and expense, request that Company perform additional studies to determine the cause of the loss of stability or synchronization.
 Operator shall be responsible for the cost of any Adjustment only to the extent that such Adjustment is required as a result of Plant’s operation and, in no event, shall Operator be responsible for the cost of any Adjustment to the extent that such Adjustment is required as a result of new, third party generation or transmission customers on the Company Electric System.
 Notwithstanding anything to the contrary in this Section 4(B)(4), after the Energization Date, the Operator shall be required to, and responsible for, performing periodic stability analysis and excitation control testing on the Plant in accordance with the NERC Planning Standards and in accordance with Good Utility Practice.
 The Parties agree that in order for a stability analysis to be performed on the Plant, information will need to be provided by both Parties.
 The Parties agree that they will either provide such necessary data on a confidential basis or, if Company cannot provide such data, the Company agrees to perform the stability analysis for Operator subject to the terms of a separate agreement that is agreeable to both Parties.

 Over-Voltage and Under-Voltage Relays: Operator shall provide, install, operate and maintain over-voltage and under-voltage relays which will trip a circuit breaker at the Plant to prevent excessive voltage excursions when the voltage level reaches or exceeds the over-voltage or under-voltage relay trip settings approved by Company in accordance with Good Utility Practice.